serpapi/code-challenge/README.md

+## Enter any artists name and thi script will extract html ifle, sample json file of paintings

 # Extract Van Gogh Paintings Code Challenge

 Goal is to extract a list of Van Gogh paintings from the attached Google search results page.